heitzmann/gdspy/README.md

 ## History of changes

 ### Upcoming
+* New `SimplePath` and `LazyPath` classes: more efficient path generation when using the original GDSII path specification.
 * Added `PolygonSet.mirror` (thanks to Daan Waardenburg for the contribution).
 * Added `Path.bezier` to create paths based on Bézier curves.
 * Added `Path.smooth` to create paths based on smooth interpolating curves.